LaunchCodeEducation/web-fundamentals/studios/github/README.md

 </html>
 ```

 Let's check that our html looks okay by opening it in a browser.
-The URL will look something like this: `file:///Users/cheryl/Development/fireside-story/index.html`.
+In
+Firefox, select *File > Open File...*.
+Somewhere in the filesystem
+lies your `fireside-story` directory.
+Find it, and within it select
+`index.html`.

-Let's stage and commit this file.
+Once you've seen this file in the browser, let's stage and commit it.

 <pre><code class="nohighlight" style="color: #333">$ git status
 On branch master